Mike-In-The-Cloud/python-bootacmp/README.md

 # Python Bootcamp
-Udemy Course on Python by Pierian Data
+Udemy Course on Python by Pierian Data.

+This course included 155 lectures over 22 hours of videos.

 Covers a wide range of topics for python including the following: